-Please see the Chaplaincy Epiphany Term Card for full details.
+Please see the Chapel Term Card for full details.

 Although the Chaplain is the normal president and preacher, other resident clergy and visiting preachers add their voices as well.
 Everybody is welcome at all our services and all baptised Christians are welcome to receive communion.

 Students assist the Chaplain with the practicalities of running the Chapel.
 Students and staff read lessons, lead intercessions and occasionally contribute to the music.
 If you would like to help in any way with Chapel services please email or speak with the Chaplain.